Bishop Miege High School

 Bishop Miege High School is a Catholic high school, located in Roeland Park, Kansas, United States.
-The school colors are royal blue and scarlet red and the school mascot is the Stag.
-The school is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
-Athletic teams compete in the 4A division and are known as the "Stags".
+The school is a member of the Kansas State High School Activities Association.

 Campus

 Bishop Miege High School is located directly north of the Shawnee Indian Mission.

 History

 Bishop Miege High School was established in 1958 by the Roman Catholic Archdiocese of Kansas City in Kansas and was named after Bishop John Baptiste Miege, the first bishop of the Kansas Territory, which eventually became the current Archdiocese of Kansas City in Kansas.
 It is the successor to St. Agnes High School, established in 1949, named for the parish that it was founded by, and the mascot (Stag) retains this heritage (St. Agnes).
 Bishop Miege was instituted as a co-educational archdiocese school intended to serve northeastern Johnson County.

 Academics

 Kincaid Media Center

 The Media Center was completed in 2003.
 The capital campaign included 27 inch televisions with VCRs in each classroom.
 The acquiring of the Old Mission school to the north of Miege for use as sports practice facilities was also included.